 How do I choose a VPN?

 There are a lot of different VPN providers, making it hard to choose which is best.
-You should shop around and read reputable reviews as well as regular user reviews to get a good idea of which is most likely to give you the best service.
+But while most will claim to do mostly the same thing, it’s still best to shop around and read reputable reviews (as well as regular user reviews) to get a good idea of which is most likely to give you the best service.
 Here are a few matters to consider when looking for a VPN:

-- Location: If you’re in Australia but want to watch BBC iPlayer, naturally you’ll want a VPN with a server in the UK.
+- Location: If you’re in Australia but want to watch something from overseas, make sure you have a VPN that covers that country.
 Many VPN services provide access to servers in many different locations.

 - Encryption: There are a few different methods of encrypting data.
 Do your research and make sure your VPN provides sufficient data encryption.